DHTMLX/gantt-docs/data/desktop/configuring_time_scale.md

 gantt.init("gantt_here");
 ~~~

-You can also force sticky labels for a particular scale regardless of cell width by setting `sticky: true`.
-This will ensure the labels are always sticky, even when the label width is smaller than the cell width:
+You can also force sticky labels for a particular scale regardless of the cell width by setting `sticky: true`.
+It will ensure the labels are always sticky, even when the label width is smaller than the cell width:

 ~~~js
 gantt.config.scales = [